aryakaul/novasplice/README.md

         1. Score(*P'*) = *S'*
         2. If *S'* > *S* or within some user-defined bound less than *S*:
             * Report possible splice site

+### Acknowledgments
+This tool was developed by [Arya Kaul](aryakaul.github.io) in consultation with the Sunyaev Lab at the Harvard Medical School.